-Consider the position
+Consider the Position

 If your thermostat doesn’t seem to activate your furnace appropriately or heat your interior thoroughly, you might have a positioning problem rather than a defect with the device.
 Move it yourself if you have some handyman ability and a better location in mind.

 If you need the skills and advice to relocate it, call an HVAC pro.

-Call an expert
+Call an Expert Heating Professional

 Getting a furnace inspection and an HVAC system check-up every year also helps to identify problems with your thermostat preemptively.